 7 different ways to end a story

-When it comes to figuring out how to end your story, there are a few different paths you can take.
-Let’s look at the different types of endings in stories you’ll find throughout literature, so you can find the story ending that works best for you.
+When it comes to figuring out how to end your story and tie up its lingering loose ends, there are a few different paths you can take in your writing.
+Let’s look at the different types of endings in stories you’ll find throughout literature, so you can find the perfect ending that works best for you.

 1. Circular ending

-In larger works, such as a novel, your bookends can be a place where your story starts and stops, a thematic idea that your character was working to understand at the beginning of the story, or a metaphor that has taken on new meaning.
+In larger works, such as a novel, your circular elements might be a place where your story starts and stops, a thematic idea that your protagonist was working to understand at the beginning of the story, or a metaphor that has taken on new meaning.

 2. Resolved ending

-A resolved ending ties up all the loose ends in your story.
+Sometimes called a “tied ending,” a resolved ending ties up all the loose ends in your story.
 Shakespeare was a big fan of resolved story endings; so was Jane Austen.
-Readers of the romance genre have grown to expect resolved endings, which usually involve everyone living happily ever after (except the villain, who slinks off into obscurity).
+Romance readers have grown to expect a resolved ending, which usually involve everyone living happily ever after (except the villain, who slinks off into obscurity).

 Giving your story a resolved ending doesn’t mean that your characters’ lives won’t go on beyond the last page in the book.
 It means that this particular chapter of their lives has come to a close, and now they can embrace a blank slate from which to begin a new one.